 Is HelloFresh Worth It?

-I don’t remember what convinced me to take the plunge, but a few months ago – six months into the pandemic – I decided to try HelloFresh.
+I don’t remember what convinced me to take the plunge, but about six months into the pandemic lockdown, I decided to try HelloFresh.

 Why I Like Hello Fresh